m-bouville/predict_elec/README.md

 ## Architecture

 The strategy is based on a **two-stage architecture** with a strict separation of responsibilities:
-1. Firest, a Neural Network which uses Transformers to predict Quantiles (hereafter, NNTQ) estimates uncertainty.
+1. First, a Neural Network uses Transformers to predict Quantiles (hereafter, NNTQ), thus estimating uncertainty.
 2. Then, a meta-model forecasts the operational point as the mean.

 There is **no feedback loop** between the two stages.